 Why use a magnetic separator?

-Three good reasons to install a magnet separator
+Three good reasons to install a magnetic separator.

 Contamination / foreign bodies in food products can lead to claims, very costly product recalls and reputational damage.
-And not just in food: even the smallest foreign bodies are undesirable in pharmaceutical, chemical or mineral bulk streams and lower the quality of the finished product.
+And not just in the foodstuffs industry.
+Even the smallest foreign bodies are undesirable in pharmaceutical, chemical or mineral bulk streams and lower the quality of the finished product.

-- Magnets prevent for damage to your production machinery
+2. Magnets prevent damage to your production machinery

 Fine dust in combination with oxygen and a source of ignition can result in dust explosions.
 By filtering metal particles out of the product flow in advance, magnets remove an important ignition source: the impact of metal on metal.
 This prevents serious injuries (or worse) and high costs from damage to your machines.